TegranGrigorian/TegranGrigorian/README.md

 My hobbies are snowboarding, playing video games and coding.

-My top 3 programming laungauges are Rust C/C++ and Python.
+My top 3 programming laungauges are Rust, C/C++, and Python.

 I hope to be a software engineering emphazing in low level software integration